stebuehler/opnrcd/README.md

 * correlation
 * time series
 * tree map
+* parallel categories
+* radar

 ### Analyses
 * PCA decomposition

 ## To Do
 ### App
-* Find a css style sheet
+* Find a better css style sheet
-* Make filter width less ridiculously wide and depend on window size.
-Should also be possible with bootstrap.
-Alternatively, may require to rewrite the part where the html.Div() holding the filters is defined (nested divs with style={'flex':1, 'padding':10} in the inner divs and style={'display':'flex', 'flex-direction':'row'} in the main outer Div?)
+* shared filtering section (but really filters, i.e. generalisation of the current filter on years) but independent display options between tabs.
 ### Dashboards
 * Scatterplot
   * Modify hovertemplate to show less digits
-  * Add toggle to turn labels on and off (currently hardcoded depending on group by chosen)
+  * Add toggle to turn labels on and off? (currently hardcoded depending on group by chosen)
 * Heatmap
   * Remove timestamp as an option for x and y axis
 * Correlation